1947 Partition of India & Pakistan

 How could neighboring communities, accustomed to centuries of relative peace have suddenly turned so violently upon one another?
 One could blame the July 15, 1947 decision by the British to hand over power only a month later on August 15, 1947, a full ten months earlier than anticipated.
 One could blame the hastily drawn borders, which were created by a British lawyer, Sir Cyril Radcliffe who lacked basic knowledge of India and was given only five weeks to redraw all the borders of South Asia.
 One could fault the increasingly hostile rhetoric that accompanied the rise of Hindu and Muslim nationalism or the divide and rule policies of the British.

-These Partition memories, as represented in this collection of interviews, underscores the fragility of our humanity, of the depths and heights of which we are capable of and falling to and ascending.
-It is hoped that these personal stories will not only provide a greater level of understanding of the lived experiences of Partition, but that they will serve to bridge the stories from all sides of the borders and remind us that our commonalities are always greater than our differences.
+These Partition memories, as represented in this collection of interviews, underscore the fragility of our humanity, of the depths and heights of which we are capable of falling to and ascending.
+It is hoped that these personal stories will not only provide a greater level of understanding of the lived experiences of Partition, but that they will serve to bridge the stories from all sides of the borders and remind us that our commonalities are greater than our differences.

 The exhibit tile image is a photograph by Margaret Bourke-White/Life Picture Collection/Getty.